vedph/cadmus-graph/docs/mappings.md

 !{some_macro(arg1 & arg2)}
 ```

 Some macros are built-in, and conventionally their ID start with an underscore.
-Currently there is one:
+Currently there is only one:

 - `_hdate(separator)` (tag `node-mapping-macro.historical-date`): this macro gets the JSON code representing a Cadmus historical date, and returns either its sort value or its human-friendly, machine parsable text value.
 The return type is defined by the second argument, which can be either `value` (the default) or `text`.